 The budget IEM market has undergone a bit of a revolution over the past five years.
 It was kind of a jumpstart a few years ago when KZ showed how to make a budget IEM that punches well beyond its weight.
 Since then, many other audio companies have sprung up for a piece of this ultra-competitive market.
 CCA is one of those, and it is also a sub-brand of KZ Audio.
-Although, CCA has made a different identity in the market with some good quality IEM earphones.
+However, CCA has made a different identity in the market with some good quality IEM earphones.
 I daresay that CCA has once again proven its mastery at bringing great sound quality at increasingly accessible prices (approx. Rs.1590, 18$-20$) with this new CCA LYRA.

 In this article, we will take a look at the new CCA LYRA IEM earphones and understand what they can deliver and where they can improve.